FAQ - Trade

 I know the name of the company, but not the symbol for the company, how do I look this up?

-Go to Trade>All Products and click on the blue, double arrow next to the symbol entry box to the far top left of the screen.
+Go to Trade>All Products and click on the small down arrow next to the symbol entry box to the far top left of the screen.
 From here, click on the lookup tab and begin typing the name of the company or ETF and this will assist you in finding what you are looking for.

 Why doesn’t the Company Profile button show for all symbols?